EuroMillions Draw Timeline

 However, all EuroMillions prizes are calculated on a pari-mutuel basis, meaning the value depends on the number of entries sold for the game and the number of winners in each tier.
 To find out exactly how much you have won, you need to wait for the prize breakdown to be released.

 If you have won a prize, you can then come forward to claim your money.
 You must collect your prize in the country where you purchased your ticket, and each participating nation has its own rules for how quickly you must stake your claim, ranging from 60 days in France to three years in Austria.
+In the UK, you have 180 days to collect prizes.

 If the deadline for claiming your prize has passed, you will no longer be able to receive your money.
 You can use the Ticket Checker to see if you have won a prize from the last 180 days.